llord1/llord1.github.io/Introductory.md

 - lapenn  = l + a + p + en + n  = ‘sorrow

-*"Most punctuation works the same way in St. Lucian Creole as in English.
-However, special attention must be given to the uses of the hyphen and the apostrophe.
+"Most punctuation works the same way in St. Lucian Creole as in English.
+However, special attention must be given to the uses of the hyphen and the apostrophe."

-*Hyphen:* The definite article (that is, the Creole equivalent of English ‘the’) is attached to the preceding word with a hyphen.
+"*Hyphen:* The definite article (that is, the Creole equivalent of English ‘the’) is attached to the preceding word with a hyphen.
 The Creole definite article can take four forms, depending on the context: -a, -la, -an, and -lan.
-Here are some examples:
+Here are some examples:"

 - latè-a  = ‘the earth’